koor-tech/koor/Documentation/Getting-Started/Prerequisites/prerequisites.md

 When you use NixOS, the kernel modules will be found in the non-standard path `/run/current-system/kernel-modules/lib/modules/`, and they'll be symlinked inside the also non-standard path `/nix`.

-For Rook Ceph containers to be able to load the required modules, they need read access to those locations.
+For Koor containers to be able to load the required modules, they need read access to those locations.
 They have to be bind-mounted as volumes in the CephFS and RBD plugin pods.

 If you install Rook with Helm, uncomment these example settings in `values.yaml`: